Reading time: 8 minutes

 4. Accessibility and Legality

 In the Netherlands, psilocybin truffles are legal, offering a safe and supported option for personal exploration.
+Both ketamine and psilocybin are classified as controlled substances in many countries, which affects their legal status and accessibility elsewhere.
 Ketamine, while legal by prescription, requires a medical setting and can be cost-prohibitive for long-term treatment.
+Esketamine, a form of ketamine, is FDA approved for treatment-resistant depression, whereas psilocybin is still investigational and not yet FDA approved.
+The FDA approves certain psychedelic-based treatments under strict conditions, highlighting the evolving regulatory landscape.

 Ultimately, there’s no one-size-fits-all answer.
 It’s about choosing the medicine and setting that best meets you where you are—and supports where you want to go.